spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbars.md

 You can launch multiple servers at the same time from within the Unreal Editor in [PIE (Unreal documentation)](https://docs.unrealengine.com/en-us/Engine/UI/LevelEditor/InEditorTesting#playineditor) configuration.
 To configure the number of servers launched, open the **Play** drop-down menu and use the slider `Number of Servers` within the `Multiplayer Options` section.

-If you want to connect multiple servers-workers to SpatialOS, you need to tell SpatialOS how many server-workers to connect.
+If you want to connect multiple server-worker instances to SpatialOS, you need to tell SpatialOS how many instances to connect.
 You do this in the load balancing section of the launch configuration file (<ProjectPath>\spatial\default_launch.json`).
 However, by default, when you launch SpatialOS through the editor, this launch configuration file is auto-generated for you based on the settings specified in the [SpatialOS editor settings](#settings).

  This uses the [`rectangle_grid`](https://docs.improbable.io/reference/latest/shared/worker-configuration/load-balancer-config-2#rectangular-grid-rectangle-grid) strategy with 1 column and 1 row.
 To connect 2 servers, change this to 1 column and 2 rows (or vice-versa).
 Read more about the different kinds of load balancing strategies [here](https://docs.improbable.io/reference/latest/shared/worker-configuration/load-balancing).